 When parsing, an element occurrence is missing if it does not have nil, empty, or normal representations, or it has the absent representation.

 When parsing, the term missing really covers two situations.
-First it subsumes absent representation.
+First, it subsumes absent representation.
 Secondly it applies when an element does not have a representation at all in the data stream, that is, when we do not even have the constructs in the data stream to determine the location of the representation of the element; hence, none of the concepts above apply.
 This will be made clearer in the examples below.
 If an element occurrence is missing when parsing, no item is ever added to the Infoset.

 When unparsing, an element occurrence is missing if there is no item in the Infoset.
 For a required element occurrence, it is this condition that can trigger the creation of a default value in the augmented Infoset.
 See Section 9.5 Element Defaults below about default values.
 For an optional element occurrence, no item is ever added to the augmented Infoset nor any representation ever output in the data stream.